BlakeCalkins/old_startup/conflictTest.md

-hello this is to test conflicts arising in multiple code edits of the same line of code. lel.
+hello this is to test conflicts arising in multiple code edits of the same line of code. lel lol.